» ROA Calculator

 What is a good ROA?

 There is no universal good ROA.
-Asset-light businesses can often sustain higher ROA than asset-heavy sectors such as manufacturing, telecom, or utilities.
+Asset-light businesses can often sustain higher ROA than asset-heavy sectors such as manufacturing, telecom, transport, or utilities.

 How is ROA related to DuPont analysis?